 The lymphatic system is an essential part of our immune system that helps eliminate toxins, waste products, and cancer cells from the body.
 It does this by moving fluid, called lymph, throughout the body.
 The lymph moves around in the body collecting toxins, cellular waste, and invaders, and brings them to the liver and kidneys to be processed out of the body.

-The lymphatic system helps every system in the body including the digestive system, nervous system, and respiratory system.
+It helps every system in the body including the digestive system, nervous system, and respiratory system.
 It helps the immune system by carrying white blood cells throughout the body.
-It helps with fluid balance between the tissues and the blood by absorbing the fluid leaked by the cardiovascular system and redistributing it to other parts of the body.
+It helps with the fluid balance between the tissues and the blood by absorbing the fluid leaked by the cardiovascular system and redistributing it to other parts of the body.

 Some signs of lymph congestion or stagnation include: